 Conclusion: Many Ways For You to Be More Energy Efficient

 In this article, we have detailed numerous ways that you can be more energy-efficient and save money.
-The quick fixes mentioned can be implemented straight away, while our energy conservation programs can provide many of the more expensive upgrades for free.
+The quick fixes mentioned can be implemented straight away, while energy conservation programs we deliver on behalf of our clients can provide many of the more expensive upgrades for free.